pfdubois/BridgeBidding/source/Competition.rst

 for example, your partner must be more conservative with replies to those overcalls.

-Here are general principles to guide you:

 *  Do not bid your same values twice.

    For example, you open 1♥, LHO overcalls 1♠, your partner bids 2♥, and RHO raises to 2♠.
 Do you now compete to 3♥?

    Ask yourself, "Do I have something more to tell my partner?"
 If your hand was an ordinary 13 point opening hand, you have shown those values already.
 Pass.
-   Only go on if you have extras.
+   Only go on if you have something extra, such as more points or more trump.

    If LHO now passes, your partner can use the same principal -- he has promised you six points and three hearts, but if he really has nine points or has four hearts,